 Existing law authorizes a person to file a petition with the superior court seeking a judgment recognizing their change of gender to female, male, or nonbinary, including a person who is under 18 years of age.
 Existing law authorizes a person to file a single petition to simultaneously change the petitioner's name and recognize the change to the petitioner's gender and sex identifier, as specified.
-Existing law requires a petition for a change of gender and sex identifier or a single petition for change to the petitioner's name and to recognize the change of the petitioner's gender and sex identifier filed by a person under 18 years of age, and any papers associated with the proceeding, to be kept confidential by the court.
-Existing law requires the court to limit access to these records to specified individuals, including, among others, the minor, the minor's parents, and their attorneys.
+Existing law requires that either of those petitions, if filed by a person under 18 years of age, and any papers associated with the proceeding, be kept confidential by the court.
+Existing law requires the court to limit access to these records to specified individuals, including, among others, the minor, the minor's parents, and their attorney.

-This bill would make a violation of these confidentiality requirements an injury and, commencing 6 months after the effective date of this act, would authorize a person or entity to institute proceedings for injunctive relief, declaratory relief, or a writ of mandate to enforce them.
+The bill would make a violation of these confidentiality requirements an injury and, commencing 6 months after the effective date of this bill, would authorize a person or entity to institute proceedings for injunctive relief, declaratory relief, or a writ of mandate to enforce them.
 The bill would require a court to award reasonable attorney's fees and costs to a plaintiff who prevails on a cause of action against a private party pursuant to this authority.

-This bill would make legislative findings and declarations in support of its provisions.
+The bill would make legislative findings and declarations in support of its provisions.

 Existing constitutional provisions require that a statute that limits the right of access to the meetings of public bodies or the writings of public officials and agencies be adopted with findings demonstrating the interest protected by the limitation and the need for protecting that interest.